ryanwebs/portfolio/_projects/2_RHR.md

 ## CFD Analysis

-Placeholder section while I hunt down screenshots of my surface plots.
+Placeholder section while I hunt down screenshots of my surface plots!

 ## Theory and Hand Calculations

+Add some equations!

 ## Manufacturing

-Something something fiberglass...
+Fun with fiberglass!

+Expand on this section and talk about the hiccups in the manufacturing process!

 ![mold]({{ site.baseurl }}/assets/images/RHR/body_mold.jpg){:width="75%"}{: .align-center}
 <figcaption>Figure 2.
 Making the foam slices for the mold</figcaption>{: .text-center}